Control power settings, configure Hibernate/Standby modes. See also the Windows XP SP2 version of PowerCfg.

 Action is one of: ActionSetActive, ActionCreate, ActionDefault

-The most common cause of problems with power saving/hibernation is an incompatible device driver, diagnose this by disabling each device in turn (with -deviceDisableWake)
+These problems are by no means across the board, and are often due to an incompatible device driver, diagnose this by disabling each device in turn (with /DeviceDisableWake)

 When activating Power Saving across an organisation, it is important to ensure that software updates (security patches and antivirus) are not disrupted.